peter-winter/constexpr-parser/readme.md

 Parser contains a state stack, which grows when the algorithm encounters a _shift_ operation and shrinks on _reduce_ operation.

 Aside from a state stack, there is also a value stack for dedicated for parse result calculation.
-Each _shift_ pushes a value to the stack and each _reduce_ calls an appropriate functor with values from a value stack, removing them from stack in the process.
+Each _shift_ pushes a value to the stack and each _reduce_ calls an appropriate functor with values from a value stack, removing values from a stack and replacing them with a single value associated with a rule's left side.

 **Table creation**